ioanma/js-eventing-js-dom-and-event-listening-qa-internal/README.md

 1 bubbled
 ```

-What's going on?
-Well, the event starts at `div` 5, and then it bubbles up to the topmost node.
-Along the way, it triggers any other nodes that are listening for the event -- in this case, `'click'`.
+What just happened?
+Well, the event starts at `div` 5, and then it bubbles up to
+the topmost node.
+Along the way, it triggers any other nodes that are listening
+for the event -- in this case, `'click'`.

-Try clicking on a node that's not so deeply nested -- you should still see the event bubble up, starting at the node that you clicked and hitting every node up the tree until it reaches the top.
+Try clicking on a node that's not so deeply nested -- you should still see the
+event bubble up, starting at the node that you clicked and hitting every node up
+the tree until it reaches the top.

 What about capturing?
-In order to capture, we need to set the third argument to `addEventListener` to `true`.
+In order to capture, we need to set the third argument to
+`addEventListener` to `true`.
 Let's try it out.

 ```js
 divs = document.querySelectorAll('div')